If you want to start a career whilst furthering your education but can't choose between a practical or theoretical pathway, why not combine them?

 Finance drives our financial performance through sound business insights.
 Engaging with all areas of the National Grid business, they play a key role in helping us make sound decisions

 An Advanced Apprenticeship is your first step to an exciting career with National Grid.
 After you have completed and passed your apprenticeship you will take up your position in your first post role.
 And, just because you’ve graduated your apprenticeship, doesn’t mean the learning will stop, you will have the opportunity to continue putting into practice your training, and working towards further technical certificates and qualifications.

 Skills for life, top qualifications and an opportunity to shape the future of energy.
 As a National Grid Apprentice, you’ll be part of an organisation that has ambitious, world-changing plans for the future – and you’ll be well rewarded for playing your part.
 From a Level 3 qualification worth approximately £20,000, to world-class opportunities for training and development, working here comes with some incredible perks.

 £200 towards driving lessons

 Sharesave options and pension scheme

-Substations – A technical qualification in City & Guilds 2339-45 Diploma in Electrical Power Engineering – Distribution and Transmission
+Substation Craftsperson, Electricity Transmission & Operations Apprentice, LNG – Level 3 Power Network Craftperson Apprenticeship & a technical qualification in City & Guilds 2339-45 Diploma in Electrical Power Engineering - Distribution and Transmisson

 1When do the apprenticeships start?

-2Can I apply for more than one apprenticeship?
+2Can I apply for more than one Advanced Apprenticeship?

-No, you can only apply for one apprenticeship.
-However, if we feel your qualifications match another role we may contact you about it to see if it’s of interest to you.
+No, you can only apply for a single role.
+However, if we feel that your skills and qualifications match another, we may contact you to see if you are interested.